-Heart and Stroke Young Leaders Committee
+Heart & Stroke Young Leaders Committee

 The next generation of philanthropic leaders are ready to make an impact now.